zwindler/demystifions-kubernetes/README.md

 helm repo add traefik https://traefik.github.io/charts "traefik" has been added to your repositories

-helm install traefik traefik/traefik
+helm install traefik traefik/traefik \
+  --set ports.web.nodePort=30080 \
+  --set ports.websecure.nodePort=30443
 [...]
-Traefik Proxy v2.9.5 has been deployed successfully
+Traefik Proxy has been deployed successfully

 kubectl get svc
 NAME         TYPE           CLUSTER-IP   EXTERNAL-IP   PORT(S)                      AGE kubernetes   ClusterIP      10.0.0.1     <none>        443/TCP                      58m
-traefik      LoadBalancer   10.0.0.86    <pending>     80:31889/TCP,443:31297/TCP   70s
+traefik      LoadBalancer   10.0.0.86    <pending>     80:30080/TCP,443:30443/TCP   70s
 web          ClusterIP      10.0.0.34    <none>        3000/TCP                     21m
 ```

-Notice the Ports on the traefik line: **80:31889/TCP,443:31297/TCP** in my example.
+Notice the Ports on the traefik line: **80:30080/TCP,443:30443/TCP** in my example.

-Provided that DNS can resolve domain.tld to the IP of our Node, we can now access Traefik from the Internet by using http://domain.tld:31889 (and https://domain.tld:31297).
+Provided that DNS can resolve domain.tld to the IP of our Node, we can now access Traefik from the Internet by using http://domain.tld:30080 (and https://domain.tld:30443).

 But how can we connect to our website?